hananshafi/channel-estimation/README.md

 # channel-estimation
-Python code for estimating Channel parameter in Cognitive Radio
+Python code for estimating Channel parameter in Cognitive Radio using Least Squares Channel Estimation.